-- Amount of money leveraged from other sources - Number of persons, households, businesses, units or beds assisted - Income level of persons or households by: thirty percent (30%), fifty percent (50%), sixty percent (60%) or eighty percent (80%) - Race, ethnicity and disability data
+- Amount of money leveraged from other sources - Number of persons, households, businesses, units or beds assisted - Income level of persons or households by: 30%, 50%, 60% or 80% - Race, ethnicity and disability data

 A successful performance measurement system is tailored to the specific goals and objectives of the program.
 To meet its obligation to assess program performance, HUD requires grantees to provide information on their achievements and investments since program objectives and activities are determined and implemented locally.